aakella1/knative-workshop-labs/09-WIP-Knative-Eventing-Brokers-Triggers.didact.md

 or hit `ctrl+c` on the terminal window.

-Running command above should show the following pods in knativetutorial:
+Running command above should show the following pods in `knativetutorial`:
 ```
 NAME                                         READY STATUS      AGE
 default-broker-filter-c6654bccf-qb272        1/1   Running     18s